Russian losses evident in key liberated Ukrainian city - KTVZ

 A 85-year-old, who identified herself by her name and patronymic, Valentyna Kuzmichna, recalled a recent explosion nearby.

-“I was standing in the hall, about 5 meters away, when it boomed,” she said.
+“I was standing in the hall, about five meters away, when it boomed,” she said.
 “God forbid, now I can’t hear well.”

 The Russian forces launched more missile strikes at Ukrainian cities on Tuesday as Ukrainian forces pressed their counteroffensives in the east and the south.